tariq7299/Ubuntu20.04-Hadoop-Single-Node-Cluster-Tutorial/RangerInstalling(sourceCode-v2.4).md

 ldapsearch -x -H ldap://localhost -b "dc=example,dc=com" -D "cn=admin,dc=example,dc=com" -W
 ```

+*OR*

+You can replace this `-H ldap://localhost` with `-H ldapi:///`
+This `ldapi:///` means that the "LDAP" server is running on the same machine or within the same network.

 ## Configure Ranger UserSync Plugin with LDAP

 1- Untar the Ranger UserSync tar file